 One of the many things her parents taught her about business is that “word of mouth is the best advertising”, so she makes sure our Good Wood customers have a great experience.
 If you are lucky enough to visit Great Falls, you’ll see this is not your average wood store.
 It might start with a cold root beer on a hot day and end at the counter discussing the latest turning projects.
 Somewhere in between, she will help you find the piece that makes your project perfect.

 If you are planning a visit, Josie will meet you at the door.

 That is her job as the official Good Wood greeter, and she takes it very seriously.
 While she is really more of a Good Wood dog, she is definitely an important part of the staff.
 Josie grew up in the shop, eagerly awaiting the off-cuts to fall to the floor, and she is quite the connoisseur of Good Wood.
 She will often turn down two or three chunks until she gets to just the right one.
 In between greeting, you can find her in the office resting on her pillow, chewing on some Good Wood.

 If you are lucky like us, you will find others that love Good Wood.

 We really couldn’t do what we do without the support of our family and friends.
-Depending on when you visit, you may find our son Mason helping his brother move a giant slab, our friend Steve offering advice on gun stocks, or Susan’s dad Ivan creating another Good Wood award.
+Depending on when you visit, you may find our friend Steve offering advice on gun stocks, or Susan’s dad Ivan creating another Good Wood award.
 You may find customers sharing pictures and stories of their latest projects or ideas for new ones.
 You may find even find our financial advisor investing in wood.
 Why?
 Because we love Good Wood, and we love being surrounded by people who share our passion.